-The last time I visited Britania group of islands was in 2013, when there was no tourist.
-Mostly, the visitors at that time were from Surigao del Sur like us, and from the nearby provinces.
+The last time I visited the Britania group of islands was in 2013, when there were no tourists.
+Mostly, the visitors at that time were from Surigao del Sur, like us, and from the nearby provinces.

-I visited the islets again and a lot has changed.
-From small boats to big island hopping boats, from no crowd to tons of people flocking in each island.
-I guess time flies really fast and I guess it is safe to say that news travels faster than time.
+I visited the islets again, and a lot has changed.
+From small boats to big island-hopping boats, from no crowd to tons of people flocking to each island.
+I guess time flies really fast, and I guess it is safe to say that news travels faster than time.

 So if you want to visit these islands, here’s a comprehensive guide that you can take note.